marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 5\.
 Finally the tables will be ready to be accesed throught the data source type: AWS Glue Data Catalog in order to be ready for the tpcds data to be accessed from the EMR Clusters with only activate one property.

-## Demostration of Cluster Concept.
+## Demostration of cluster concept
 We recommend to read the official documentation about Architecture of EMR Cluster for understand the functioning of the AWS EMR Cluster service in the following links: https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-overview-arch.html https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html
 Is important to mention that the AWS service of EMR Cluster can provide some types of tecnologies being the main: Hadoop, Presto or Spark, we use this last because of best times of excecution of querys in another work related: https://aws.amazon.com/es/emr/features/spark/